stevekinney/stevekinney.net/src/routes/courses/storybook/+page.md

 modified: 2024-04-17T09:03:56-05:00
 ---

+The material in this course is intended to go along with the [Design Systems with Storybook, v2](https://frontendmasters.com/courses/design-systems-v2/) couse with [Frontend Masters](https://frontendmasters.com).

 Even if you don't work on the design systems team at your company, over a long enough period of time, you're likely to find yourself working on a design system or component library.
 Having a standardized set of components saves you from having to reinvent the wheel every single time you tackle a new feature.
 And—arguably more importantly, it allows you to make large-scale changes without the tedium of manually tweaking every single element in your project.

 This workshop offers a comprehensive guide to building design systems using [Storybook](https://storybook.js.org).
 Covering everything from basic setup to advanced features, attendees will learn about atomic design, accessibility, visual regression testing, responsive design, and dark mode implementation.
 The workshop emphasizes practical, hands-on learning for effective team collaboration and documentation.